 The Atlas System is a fully automated molecular instrument that enhances the accuracy, speed, and efficiency of food safety testing through detection of molecular pathogens, including Listeria, Salmonella, Escherichia coli, and other organisms commonly implicated in food contamination episodes.

-Pathogen testing is often outsourced to Third Party Lab providers.
-It is important to ask the right questions to ensure the test method aligns with the quality goals of the organization.
+Pathogen testing is often outsourced to third-party lab providers.
+When choosing the best lab for your company, it is important to ask the right questions to ensure the test method aligns with the quality goals of the organization.
+This video provides guidance and offers suggestions to help you determine the best lab for you company’s pathogen detection needs.